End-to-End Encryption

 Does encryption affect sync speed?

 There's a small performance impact as data needs to be encrypted/decrypted.
 This is mostly noticeable during the first sync on a new device for accounts with large amounts of data.
 For day-to-day use, the impact is minimal.
-The security benefit far outweighs the speed difference.
+The extra security is worth the small speed trade-off.

 Why aren't media files encrypted?

 Media files (photos, videos, attachments) are NOT end-to-end encrypted.
 They're stored directly in your Google Drive or iCloud account using their standard security.
-This approach allows for better performance, unlimited storage, and direct access to your files.
+This gives you better performance, unlimited storage, and direct access to your files.
 Journal it!'s backend never has access to these files - they go directly between your device and your cloud storage.

 Do I need to enter my passphrase often?

 You'll need to enter it when signing in on a new device or after signing out.
-Once entered, the device securely caches the encryption key (not the passphrase itself), so you don't need to enter your passphrase every time you open the app.
+Once entered, your device saves the encryption key securely (not the passphrase itself), so you don't need to enter your passphrase every time you open the app.

 What happens to my encryption if I change devices?

 Your encrypted data remains secure across all devices.
-When you sign in on a new device with your passphrase, the app retrieves your encryption key (which is itself encrypted with your passphrase) and uses it to decrypt your data locally.
+When you sign in on a new device with your passphrase, Journal it! gets your encryption key (which is itself encrypted with your passphrase) and uses it to decrypt your data locally.
 The actual encryption of your data never changes.

 Are exported ZIP files encrypted?